110 W 4th Ave rezoning and development permit application

 Losing industrial space is a common problem for many cities in North America.
 The American Planning Association looked at one angle of this and found that, faced by escalating property values, city staff have often honed in on industrial districts in centrally located areas to support higher-yielding real estate development.
 And as they conclude: “Unfortunately, the strategy has eventually increased industrial displacement.”
 A Metro Van document (Industrial Land Intensification Analysis) also concluded that while allowing a higher proportion of accessory office and retail use would be one way to potentially create higher densities in industrial zones, “ some municipalities have found that, over time, office and retail rather than industrial use have become the primary activities in areas intended for industry.”
 I have read a lot on the change over time in industrial lands in Vancouver which has led to cries from the City itself to preserve its industrial lands.
 If preserving what little industrial land left that we have is so important, why would you not keep these sites (110 and 150 West 4th) as I-zoning designated sites in the heart of the MP industrial area?

-TRC asked almost 3 years ago
+TRC asked over 3 years ago

 Thank you for the question.
 The proposal includes laboratory (70% of the building’s floor area) and office uses (30% of the building’s floor area).
 Both land uses are consistent with the Mount Pleasant Industrial Area and I-1 zone.